megatron-uk/RheaMenu-Linux/README.md

-= Readme! =
+# Readme! #

-This BASH shell script is used to generate the on-disc menu for the SEGA Saturn 'Rhea' SD Card reader, as designed and sold by Deunan (http://gdemu.wordpress.com).
+This BASH shell script is used to generate the on-disc menu for the SEGA Saturn 'Rhea' SD Card reader, as designed and sold by [Deunan](http://gdemu.wordpress.com).

-It uses the RMENU Saturn application as written by 'Neuroacid' on Assemblergames (http://assemblergames.com/l/threads/official-rhea-discussion.57377/).
+It uses the RMENU Saturn application as written by ['Neuroacid' on Assemblergames](http://assemblergames.com/l/threads/official-rhea-discussion.57377/).

-== Useage ==
+## Useage ##

 Your SD card must be formatted (FAT32), your games (either bin/cue, CloneCD .CCD or Discjuggler .CDI) must be in the numerically named folders on the SD card starting from '02' upwards.
 One per folder as normal.